LibreOffice/core/desktop/test/deployment/options/readme.txt

 be displayed in OOo's options dialog because there is currently no application which uses this Module.
 However the Nodes are displayed in the options dialog of the Extension Manager.
 There are three Nodes defined.
-The relation ship is this:
+The relationship is this:

 -module1
 	-node 1